CID Shankar

 CID Shankar is a 1970 Indian Tamil-language spy thriller film, directed by R. Sundaram, produced by Modern Theatres and written by A. L. Narayanan.
-Music was by Vedha.
+The music was by Vedha.
 It stars Jaishankar, A. Sakunthala, and Thengai Srinivasan.
 V. S. Raghavan, R. S. Manohar, C. L. Anandan, Jayakumari, B. V. Radha and M. Bhanumathi play supporting roles.
 The film was a remake of the 1965 French/Italian co-production Eurospy film OSS 117 Mission for a Killer.
-It was an average success.
+It was released on 1 May 1970, and became an average success.
 Sakunthala became known as "CID Sakunthala" after the film's release.